Flipped classroom: Variability

 The potential performance increase from flipped classrooms varies greatly on classroom by classroom basis.
 The potential benefits may be affected by the method of conducting the classroom and the level of intensity of the course.
 Currently, the amount of research available is not enough to create rigorous practical guidelines for all teachers to use.
 Therefore, some teachers may conduct the flipped classroom more effectively than others.
 In addition, the level of intensity of the course may also play a crucial role in the efficacy of the flipped model.
 Researchers often witness a more defined performance increase in K-12 education as opposed to college or graduate education.
 In foreign language education, flipped classrooms seem less effective for students with lower proficiency in the target language.

 Active learning

 In 2022, a review of meta-analyses and a follow-up meta-analysis was done on flipped classrooms.
 They claim that they found that most were simply flipping and adding more traditional class work as opposed to using active learning.
 They propose a more specific model for flipping, "Fail, Flip, Fix, and Feed" model which is intended to address some criticisms of flipped learning they identified, such as the lack of active learning.
 Resistance from students to active learning still exists.

 Effectiveness

 A randomized controlled trial found no difference in exam scores between flipped classroom and direct instruction.

+A 2019 meta‑analysis of 55 studies (115 effect sizes) found that flipped classrooms produced a small but statistically significant improvement in cognitive learning outcomes.
+The authors reported diverse content across studies and no evidence of publication bias.

+Flipped learning improves student performance.
+A review found that most studies reported higher academic achievement, improved conceptual understanding and better performance on assessments.
+Flipped learning also improves student engagement.
+Reports from the IRRODL review show improvement in motivation and participation.
+Shown in the review, this method also increases student-teacher interactions with more time for feedback and collaborative learning.

+A meta-analysis of the effectiveness of flipped learning in Elementary School has shown that flipped learning has a significant effect on academic achievement.
+It has shown a moderate positive effect size and is consistent throughout grades.